Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Experiments

-To study the impact of the quality of synthetic labels on the performance of SP-CCI, we consider three counterfactual generative models trained on subsets of \(\mathcal{D}_{ \hat{P}}\).
-Specifically, we define: a low-quality (LQ) model, a medium-quality (MQ) model, and a high-quality (HQ) model trained on 20\%, 60\%, and 100\% of the samples in \(D_{ \hat{P}}\), respectively.
-We set the miscoverage requirement to \(\alpha = 0.15\) and the probability parameter in (\ref{eq:updated_condition}) to \(\delta = 0.1\).
+\paragraph{Data Generation:} We follow the simulation setup of \citep{lei2021conformal, wager2018estimation} exactly; full details are given in Appendix~\ref{appendix:synthetic_setup}.
+Briefly, we generate $n=5000$ samples with 10-dimensional covariates, a beta propensity model, and a nonlinear treated outcome.
+We use a 30/30/20/20 split for quantile training, generator training, calibration, and testing, and consider LQ/MQ/HQ generators trained on 20/60/100\% of the generator training data.
+We set $\alpha = 0.15$ and $\delta = 0.1$, following the experimental setup of \citep{einbinder2024semi}.

-\paragraph{Implementation:} The quantile regressor $\hat{q}_\gamma(\cdot)$ is implemented as two separate gradient-boosted regression models \cite{friedman2001greedy} for $\gamma = \alpha/2$ and $\gamma = 1 - \alpha/2$, using treated data points ($T = 1$) from dataset \(\mathcal{D}_{\hat{q}}\) reserved for quantile estimation.
+\paragraph{Implementation:} The quantile regressor $\hat{q}_\gamma(\cdot)$ is implemented as two separate gradient-boosted regression models \citep{friedman2001greedy} for $\gamma = \alpha/2$ and $\gamma = 1 - \alpha/2$, using treated data points ($T = 1$) from dataset \(\mathcal{D}_{\hat{q}}\) reserved for quantile estimation.
 We adopt the quantile loss, a learning rate of 0.1, and 500 boosting stages.
-The generative model $\hat{P}_{Y(1)\mid X}$ is implemented as a neural network regressor, following the counterfactual imputation step in the X-learner framework \cite{kunzel2019metalearners}.
+The generative model $\hat{P}_{Y(1)\mid X}$ is implemented as a neural network regression model trained on treated units ($T=1$), predicting $Y(1)$ from covariates $X$.

-\paragraph{Results and discussion:} Fig.~\ref{fig:coverage} shows the distribution of the empirical test marginal coverage rates for CCI and SP-CCI across 50 runs over different random splits of the available dataset.
-By their respective theoretical properties, CCI meets the nominal coverage level of $1 - \alpha = 0.85$ on average (dashed lines), while all SP-CCI variants meet this coverage level with a probability higher than $1-\delta = 0.9$.
+\paragraph{Results and discussion:} Fig.~\ref{fig:coverage} shows the distribution of the empirical test marginal coverage rates for CCI, GESPI, and SP-CCI across 50 runs over different random splits of the available dataset.
+By their respective theoretical properties, CCI meets the nominal coverage level of $1 - \alpha = 0.85$ on average (dashed lines), while all SP-CCI variants and GESPI meet this coverage level with a probability higher than $1-\delta = 0.9$.
+Note that SP-CCI's (coverage violation rate) CVR of up to 6\% across runs is a direct consequence of its high-probability guarantee type (see Sec.~\ref{sec:theoretical_guarantees}); this is expected behavior, not a failure of coverage control.
 Fig.~\ref{fig:width_eta} presents the corresponding distribution of the average test prediction interval width.
-The results demonstrate that SP-CCI consistently achieves narrower intervals compared to CCI, while still satisfying the coverage guarantee in (\ref{eq:updated_condition}).
+The results demonstrate that SP-CCI consistently achieves narrower intervals compared to both CCI and GESPI, while still satisfying the coverage guarantee in (\ref{eq:updated_condition}).
 Furthermore, as the quality of the counterfactual generative model improves, from LQ to HQ, the interval width decreases, confirming that higher-quality synthetic data yields tighter and more informative prediction intervals.